Skip to content

 Altitude of Q’eswachaka

-• The Q’eswachaka bridge is located at 3700 meters above sea level.
+• The Q’eswachaka bridge is situated at an elevation of 3,700 meters above sea level.

 • The average temperature in Q’eswachaka